utnet-org/utility-readonly/docs/architecture/README.md

 sequence of transactions.
 Once transaction sequence is established, each node applies transactions to the current state.
 Because transactions are fully deterministic, each node in the network ends up with identical state.
-To allow greater scalability, NEAR protocol uses sharding, which allows a node to hold only a small subset (shard) of the whole state.
+To allow greater scalability, UNC protocol uses sharding, which allows a node to hold only a small subset (shard) of the whole state.

 `uncd` is a stateful, restartable process.
 When `uncd` starts, the node